This post contains affiliated links. Please read my disclosure page.

 100% Ceramic Non Toxic Bakeware

 100% ceramic is non-reactive material for cookware and bakeware.
 Just like porcelain enamel cast iron or glass bakeware, ceramic bakeware doesn’t react with food.
 Therefore, it doesn’t leach toxic chemicals into food even when cooking acidic food or cooking for long duration.
 Therefore, ceramic bakeware is one of the safest and non-toxic bakeware available.
 However, since it is made of natural material, it can be contaminated with lead and cadmium.
+Also, some ceramic has a glaze that contain lead or cadmium.
 Therefore, check to make sure products have no lead and cadmium in them.

 Xtrema is the only company who makes 100% ceramic cookware.
 Their bakeware is in compliance with stringent California Proposition 65 limits for accessible lead and cadmium.
 Their test result show that their products are safe from lead and cadmium. (view test result.)